 - When a pay cut for an exempt employee is temporary.
 It seems strange to say that a temporary cut would be illegal while a permanent one wouldn't, but one of the requirements for exempt employees is that their pay remains the same, regardless of the number of hours they work.
 If you just cut their pay for a month or two, you could lose the salary exemption—which means that the employee is eligible for overtime pay.

-What Should You Do if Your Pay Was Cut Illegally?
+Steps if Your Pay Was Cut Illegally

 If payroll says that your pay is correct, go to your boss and ask what is going on.
 Tell your boss that it's illegal to lower your pay without prior notification and that you'd hate for the company to get in trouble.
 Your boss may be unaware that your pay has seemingly been cut, and that statement alone should induce fear.